-At an elevation of 1,604 ft., Southshore Campground is located on the south shore of Detroit Lake, a little west and south of Pretty Knob Island.
+At an elevation of 1,604 ft., Southshore Campground is located on the south shore of Detroit Lake, a little west and south of Piety Knob Island.
 Campsites are surrounded by towering trees, creating a secluded atmosphere.
 Visitors enjoy exploring the area and discovering osprey hovering above or nesting in the trees.
 The campground lies in the Willamette National Forest, which stretches along the Cascade Range.

 Detroit Lake is a popular destination for boating, jet skiing, swimming and fishing.
 Rainbow trout, Kokanee salmon and catfish are found in the lake.
 A boat ramp and dock are located next to the campground.